-The purpose of this policy is to maintain data integrity and availability of the University's IT Resources to prevent loss of data due to deletion, modification, corruption, systems failure, and to facilitate the timely restoration of the IT Resources and business processes.
+The purpose of this policy is to maintain data integrity and availability of the University's IT Resources to prevent loss of data and to facilitate the restoration of the IT Resources and business processes.

-- Backups must be taken in a manner to support the Information Recovery Point Objective (RPO).
+- Backups must be performed to support the information Recovery Point Objective (RPO).

-- Inventory of backup media must be maintained.
+- An inventory of backups must be maintained.

-- Backup retention should be in accordance with the University’s Records Retention and Disposal Policy.
+- Backup retention should be per the University’s Records Retention and Disposal Policy.

 Related Policies and Procedures

 |Responsible Person:||Senior Director, IT Security Operations and Assurance|